Gaoresearchgroup/Foreign-Li-ion-supply/README.md

-Scripts from the manuscript Chen, S., Wu, G., Wang, J. et al. Foreign Li-ion supply reshapes Li-oriented material discovery and lifetime limit of batteries.
+Scripts from the manuscript S. Chen, et al. Foreign Li-ion supply reshapes Li-oriented material discovery and lifetime limit of batteries.

-·Script for the generation of machine learning.
+·Script for the generation of the machine learning.

 ·Code files to reproduce the data.